Give your business a boost with IT support best practices

 Deploy self-service password reset and your people could reset their own password and continue as normal, all within a matter of minutes.

-IT Support best practices: Multi-factor authentication (MFA)
+3. Multi-factor authentication (MFA)

 We’re all being increasingly asked to provide more than one identifying piece of information to, say, log in to our bank or credit card accounts.
 That’s because research shows single-factor authentication (ie just using a password alone) is no longer powerful enough to protect your data and keep your information secure.